Knowledge base

 This guide explains how to optimize web resource caching using HTTP headers.

-- A good caching strategy significantly improves your site's performance by avoiding the unnecessary retransmission of unchanged files.
+- A good caching strategy can significantly improve your site's performance by avoiding the unnecessary retransmission of unchanged files.

 - Web caching relies on two complementary mechanisms: